blbadger/blbadger.github.io/index.md

 ## Physics
 As for any science, an attempt to explain observations and predict future ones using hypothetical theories.
-Unlike the case for axiomatic mathematics, such theories are never proven because some future observation may be more accurately described by a different theory.
-As many different theories can accurately describe and predict the same observations, the simplest are favored by Occam's razor.
+Unlike the case for axiomatic mathematics, such theories are never proven because some future observation may be more accurately accounted for by a different theory.
+As many different theories can accurately describe or predict any given set of observations, it is customary to favor the simplest as a result of Occam's razor.

 ### [Entropy](/entropy.md)